PrimaMateria/blog/primamateria-blog/content/notes/2022-10-09-nixos-stable-diffusion/index.md

 How gorgeous!
 But bitter realization followed.
 Each run requires credits.
 Some free [credits](https://help.openai.com/en/articles/6399305-how-dall-e-credits-work) are given at the sign-up and few more each month.
-Do you want even more?
-Pay.
-Of course this model makes sense, like for some proffesional writers.
+Extra credits are paid.
+Of course this model makes sense for some professional writers.
 But for a hobbyist who just want to play, it feels like a sword of Damocles - not allowing freely to experiment with your imagination because I am going to run out of the credits any time soon.

 So the journey continues.
 Xe recently wrote some posts about the **Stable Diffusion**.
-A competitor to Dalle, but open-sourced one 💕.
+A competitor to DALL·E 2, but open-sourced one 💕.
 And surprisingly originating from Munich, which made me personally feel happy.

 The first experience with Stable Diffusion was via [Dream Studio](https://beta.dreamstudio.ai/dream).
-It also offered an option I didn't see in DALL.E before.
+It also offered an option I didn't see in DALL·E 2 before.
 It is possible to pass a reference image, provide a prompt and new image will be generated with the same style.
 For example the image on the left I draw long time ago, and the image on the right is the one generated via Dream Studio.